tamago1908/Cursor-Changer.bat/README.md

 **IF YOU WANT USE THIS BATCH WITH ENGLISH, WAIT UPDATE!**

+Cursor Chenger is currently in the beta version of 1.12.
+Once the beta version is finished, it will officially be 1.12.
+The 1.12 version will be translated into English.
+(Of course, there will be many other changes as well.)

 ## - **WHAT IS THIS?** -
 Cursor Chenger was created entirely with batch only.
 Im are pursuing what can be done with BATCH processing etc.